 We also offer on-site immunization clinics for organizations and businesses!
 Keep your team as healthy as possible during flu season and throughout the year.
-We’ll schedule flu shot clinics on site at your location, or your members may visit us our pharmacies for flu shots and other vaccinations.
-Contact Kim or Kathy at (866) 810-9101 for questions or to schedule a clinic today.
+We’ll schedule flu shot clinics on site at your location, or your members may visit our pharmacies.
+Call (866) 810-9101 for questions or to schedule your on-site clinic today.

 Gardasil™ vaccine helps protect against some cervical cancers caused by Human Papilomavirus (HPV).
 Three doses are recommended for full benefits.
 All girls and women ages 9 to 26 should be vaccinated with a three dose series of Gardasil™.
 For More Information.